 Tuition and Fees

 The legal education that Duke Law School offers is competitively priced.
 Endowment income and student tuition help cover the expense of offering outstanding professors, small classes and a wide range of program offerings.
-Current tuition and fee information can be found here.
+The Tuition & Fees page provides details about the budget for the current academic year.

 Tuition Refund Insurance

 Duke Law School has arranged with A.W.G.
 Dewar Inc. to offer the Tuition Refund Plan to our students to minimize the financial portion of losses incurred when a student suffers a serious illness or accident and has to leave Duke before the semester is completed.
 The insurance program extends and enhances the University's published refund policy.
 For a qualifying medical event, you are assured of a refund of covered charges throughout the term even after the University's own refund policy has expired.
 This can be especially beneficial when a student is forced to withdraw and then return for a later term.
-For detailed information about coverage and how to apply, please visit the Bursar's website.
+Information about coverage and how to apply can be found on the Bursar's website.

 You may arrange for the direct deposit of your financial aid refund into your personal checking account.
 Direct Deposit helps to ensure that you receive your funds quickly.
 In order to set up this service, please fill out the Direct Deposit Authorization Form, include a voided check, and mail or fax the documents to the University Bursar's Office: